Rodrigues Alves

-Francisco de Paula Rodrigues Alves (/pt-BR/; 7 July 1848 – 16 January 1919), commonly known as Rodrigues Alves, was a Brazilian politician and statesman who served as the fifth president of Brazil, from 1902 to 1906.
+Francisco de Paula Rodrigues Alves (/pt-BR/.
+7 July 1848 – 16 January 1919) was a Brazilian politician and statesman who served as the fifth president of Brazil, from 1902 to 1906.
 Alves was elected in 1902, becoming the third consecutive São Paulo native to hold the presidency.
 Before his presidency, he served as president of the province of São Paulo during the Empire of Brazil (1887) and as finance minister under Floriano Peixoto and Prudente de Morais in the 1890s.

 During his term, Rodrigues Alves promoted a series of urban renewals and sanitation campaigns in Rio de Janeiro, then the Brazilian capital, which led to the outbreak of the Vaccine Revolt in 1904.

-Rodrigues Alves was elected president for a second term in 1918, but died in the Spanish flu pandemic before assuming power, on 16 January 1919.
+Rodrigues Alves was elected president for a second term in 1918, but died of the Spanish flu pandemic before assuming power, on 16 January 1919.
 He was succeeded by his vice-president, Delfim Moreira.